How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 This is especially true if your sole focus is Google Ads.

-Running paid ads is a great way to kick-start your business and get some traffic and initial sales coming in.
+Running paid ads is a great way to kick-start your business and get some traffic and initial sales.

-But what happens when ad costs rise or competition heats up?
+But what happens when ad costs increase, or competition heats up?
 Even worse, what if Google suspends your account?
 Your sales plummet, and recovery takes time.

 You must diversify over time and get traffic coming in from multiple places if you’re going to run a successful dropshipping business.